Natural Gas: The critical component of India’s Energy Mix

 Going Forward…

 Commonly overlooked upon, India’s COP 21 commitments should be the biggest driver for the growth of India’s natural gas market.
-India’s targets are enshrined within its Intended Nationally Determined Contribution (INDC) as a part of the UNFCCC COP21 agreement, whose aims are to reduce the emission intensity of GDP by 33-35 percent from 2005 levels by 2030.
-It also aims to achieve 40% of cumulative electric installed capacity from non-fossil fuel sources and to create an additional carbon sink of 2.5-3 billion tonnes of CO2 equivalent by 2030[12].
-India has one of the most ambitious renewables program with a target to reach 175 GW installed renewables capacity by 2022.
-Out of this 175 GW, 100 GW would be met by solar, 60 GW by wind and the rest 15 GW by other sources[13].
-This 175 GW target is a significant determinant to the future gas in India because gas can play a great role in balancing the intermittency of renewables and in bridging the energy deficit if the targets are not met.
-Gas, being much cleaner than other fuels, can play a role in reducing CO2 emissions and meeting India’s INDC targets.
+India’s targets are enshrined within its Intended Nationally Determined Contribution (INDC) as part of the UNFCCC COP21 agreement.
+These aims include reducing the emission intensity of GDP by 33-35% from 2005 levels by 2030.
+India also aims to achieve 40% of cumulative electric installed capacity from non-fossil fuel sources.
+Additionally, it seeks to create a carbon sink of 2.5-3 billion tonnes of CO₂ equivalent by 2030.
+India has one of the most ambitious renewables programs, targeting 175 GW of installed renewable capacity by 2022.
+Of this, 100 GW will come from solar, 60 GW from wind, and 15 GW from other source.
+This 175 GW target is a significant determinant for the future of gas in India.

-A strategic role of gas in the power sector needs to be determined by the government, as it would help balance its renewables target while complementing its COP21 commitments.
-At this juncture India strongly needs to consider Natural Gas as the bridging fuel between conventional sources and renewable sources while being mindful of natural gas production and extraction strategies.
+Gas can play a crucial role in balancing the intermittency of renewables and bridging the energy deficit if the targets are not met.
+Gas, being much cleaner than other fuels, can play a role in reducing CO₂ emissions and meeting India’s INDC targets.
+A strategic role for gas in the power sector needs to be determined by the government.
+This will help balance India’s renewables target while complementing its COP21 commitments.
+At this juncture, India must strongly consider natural gas as the bridging fuel between conventional and renewable sources.
+It is also crucial to be mindful of natural gas production and extraction strategies.
 The government has already directed all Industries in Haryana to switch to PNG, wherever it is available.

 This year, the government shut down all industries running on coal or diesel in the Delhi NCR region post Diwali, allowing only Industries using PNG as a fuel to run.